matanbz/morphoswarm/README.md

 ##### Code
 **code**

-The code for simulating a swarm of force-aligning agents that collectively learn to phototaxis.
+Code for simulating a swarm of force-aligning agents that collectively learn to phototaxis.

 In order to run the simulation use:

 ```python runSimulation.py```